Anand

 CHR

-Agree with Umakanthanji, HR has in fact played a very important and intense role in managing the crisis in most companies that were shaken up because of the pandemic.
-Some have gone into financial crisis and have had to let go of so many people - and some have had to grow tremendously in a very short span of time to cope with the demand.
+Agree with Umakanthanji, HR has indeed played a very important and intense role in managing the crisis in most companies that were shaken up because of the pandemic.
+Some have gone into financial crisis and have had to let go of so many people, while some have had to grow tremendously in a very short span of time to cope with the demand.
 The confusion with laws changing and dealing with employees who were suddenly no longer sure about what to expect.

-The role and intensity of what the HR is expected to handle probably did become much more important than it ever was in India (and probably many other countries) - they are like the "coach team" of any team sport - the team that manages, helps grow, helps skill, helps counsel the whole organizational team.
+The role and intensity of what HR is expected to handle probably did become much more important than it ever was in India (and probably many other countries).
+They are like the "coach team" of any team sport - the team that manages, helps grow, helps skill, and helps counsel the whole organizational team.

 The other part which will also become an integral part of HR is probably managing the mental health of employees - this is also a very important aspect that isn't given enough focus by companies in India.